IN-CORE/incore-services/server/hazard-service/README.md

 ### Create Tsunami Dataset

-When creating an tsunami dataset, the files must be included in the POST in the order found in the JSON so the correct dataset and metadata are associated.

 http://localhost:8080/hazard/api/tsunamis

-POST - Create probabilistic tsunami
+#### POST - Create probabilistic tsunami

+When creating a tsunami dataset, the files must be included in the POST in the order found in the JSON so the correct dataset and metadata are associated.

 {
   "name": "Seaside Probabilistic Tsunami - 100 yr", "description": "Seaside dataset based probabilistic tsunami hazard",